28 December 2017

 ‘She’s the One’ is about two Italian-American brothers called Micky (Edward Burns) and Francis (Mike McGlone).
 Their father is likeable but quite controlling, and this has led to them veering in different directions career-wise.
 Micky, who is mostly quite laid-back, is a taxi driver in New York, while Francis has become a high-flying and materialistic businessman.

-To say more would be a spoiler in a film that’s rather low on plot anyway; the two main subplots (a new romance for Micky, and the reason why Francis rejects his wife’s advances) are so bizarre in their detail that they provide the main interest.
+To say more would be a spoiler in a film that’s rather low on plot anyway.
+The two main subplots (a new romance for Micky, and the reason why Francis rejects his wife’s advances) are so bizarre in their detail that they provide the main interest.
 I’m glad we didn’t read the back of the DVD case, as it gives the entire plot in a couple of sentences.

-We were a bit bemused at first, as unlikely events started rolling out.
+We were a bit bemused at first, as unlikely events start rolling out.
 Mickey seems like a likeable person, although as we gradually discover, he and his brother have a love-hate relationship that involves a lot of jealousies and rivalry.
 Francis, however, is one of the most unpleasant, self-centred characters I can recall seeing on a film of this kind.
 He does not seem to have any redeeming features; he even chain smokes.

 Cameron Diaz plays another extremely selfish and unpleasant character, one who made me cringe in almost every scene involving her.
 Chemistry is lacking between the various couples, and to have two out of the five principles dislikable made it a strange film to watch.